Esterjudith/Programming-journal/README.md

 -Need to add local storage connection
 ## 4/30/2023
 -Added local storage to store page.
--finished this project since only wanted to practice store page setup for future e-commerce application.
+-finished this project since only wanted to practice store page setup with Typescript & React for future e-commerce application.
--Learned how to integrate Typescript with React.
+-created repo called "React-Typescript-Shopping-Cart"